Fall sports safety: Kids and concussions

 A concussion is a traumatic brain injury caused by a direct blow to the head, neck or body that causes the brain to shake inside the skull and results in temporary disruption in brain function.
 This injury results in a variety of different signs and symptoms that may present immediately or evolve over minutes to hours.

 What are the signs and symptoms of a concussion?

-Concussions can't be seen on a traditional CT or MRI, so clinicians rely on recognizing certain signs and symptoms to diagnose a concussion.
+With concussions, there are no abnormalities seen in standard head imaging studies such as a CT or MRI, so clinicians rely on recognizing certain signs and symptoms to diagnose a concussion.